 Following the release of the Christopher Nolan's The Dark Knight in 2008, fans were aching for another fix of Heath Ledger's nihilistic, awe-inspiring depiction of the Joker.

-When He Shot Barbara Gordon Through the Spine and Violated Her
+When He Shot Barbara Gordon Through The Spine And Violated Her

 In the book, Joker embarks on a twisted mission: to give Commissioner Gordon "one bad day," with the goal of proving that even the most morally principled person can be driven insane, and turned into an animal, by the horrors of the human condition.
 Joker's mission kicks off with a surprise visit to Barbara's home, where he shoots her through the spine, paralyzing her, then takes off all her clothes and takes photos of her, thus violating her.

-The act was so shocking it's still hotly-debated to this day, especially after the 2016 release of the DC Animated adaptation.
+The act was so shocking it's still hotly debated to this day, especially after the 2016 release of the DC Animated adaptation.

 When He Had His Own Face Removed

 Faces are practically begging to be ripped off.
-In Jonathan Demme's The Silence of the Lambs, Hannibal Lecter slices a poor guard's mug from his face and uses it as, well, as a face in order to dupe the cops and escape from his prison.
+In Jonathan Demme's The Silence of the Lambs, Hannibal Lecter slices a poor guard's mug from his face and uses it as, well, as a face in order to dupe the cops and escape from his cage.
 In John Woo's marvelously cheesy operatic shoot-em-up Face/Off, both Nicolas Cage and John Travolta's faces are sliced, tweaked, and swapped from their bodies.

 Such a grotesque act harkens to the ideology behind masks; what is real, the mask or that which it masks?
 Why is a mask necessary?
 Does presenting the idea of a false self make the true self easier to reconcile with?
 Can masks help unveil the multiplicity of personality?